acl0056/photogroup/README.md

       ]
     });

+### Documentation:
-photoGroup(options)
+    Function: photoGroup(options)
     	Parameters:
     		options - An object with requied and optional arguments.
     			Required:
     				photoUrls - A required array of photo items, which can be a url string or an object with image and thumb properties, {image:"url",thumb:"url"}.
     			Optional:
     				thumbWidth - An optional width for the thumbnails.
 Defaults to 160. thumbHeight - An optional height for the thumbnails.
 Defaults to 160. mouseoverScale - An optional scalar used to increase image scale on mouseover.
 Defaults to 1.5.